Skip to Content

 An empty mini fridge with the door open.

-The bathroom is unique, offering a free-standing, deep bathtub, shower, single sink vanity with a backlit mirror, and a separate water closet.
+The bathroom is unique, offering a free-standing, deep bathtub, a shower, a single-sink vanity with a backlit mirror, and a separate water closet.

-Last renovated in 2017, I feel the bathroom, in particular, needs a bit of love to get it back to its previous luster.
+Last renovated in 2017, the bathroom, in particular, needs a bit of love to restore it to its former luster.

 I’ll discuss it further in the “What’s not to like” section below, but deteriorating grout and calk lines detracted from the wow factor that the stand-alone tub, tile work, and backlit mirror should have had.